 When there are negative interactions, trust is debited contributing to suboptimal levels of trust capital.
 This is when people become unwilling to cooperate resulting in slow decision-making, a lack of accountability, self-interested behaviours and difficulties meeting deadlines.

 Trust capital fuels your organisational culture and impacts the speed under which you can execute.Often, business leaders don’t fully appreciate how much trust capital they have accrued and what they need to do to optimise their trust capital into something more beneficial for the company such as more employee accountability, faster decision making or better collaboration between units.

 Overcoming trust issues begins with being aware of how your organisation builds trust with customers, employees and other stakeholders.
 You can discover whether your trust capital levels are helping your organisation move fast through change or inhibiting it.
 Take our Unlocking your Trust Capital Potential Levels assessment to see how you rate and what you can do about it.

 Marie-Claire Ross is the Founder and Chief Corporate Catalyst at Trustologie.
-She is a workplace sociologist, author, speaker and consultant focused on helping leaders create high trust organisations, in order to get everyone the same page and easily navigate during times of change.
+She is a workplace sociologist, author, speaker and consultant focused on helping leaders put the right processes in place to accelerate trust during change and growth.
 She does this through strategic diagnostics, roundtables, workshops, coaching and consulting.
 Marie-Claire is also the author of the number three ranked book on Amazon, Transform your Safety Communication.
-She has been interviewed on “Technology Behind Business” for Sky Business News and regularly contributes articles to FM Magazine on company culture.
+She has been interviewed on “Technology Behind Business” for Sky Business News and regularly contributes articles to FM Magazine and LogiSYM on company culture.
 She is also a Graduate of the Company Director’s Course and is on the SME Committee for the Australian Institute of Company Directors.